syncfusion-content/windowsforms-docs/WindowsForms/SfListView/GettingStarted.md

 ![](GettingStarted_images/GettingStarted_img5.png)

 ## Selection
-The SfListView allows selecting the item by setting the` SfListView.SelectionMode` property.
-Set the SfListView.SelectionMode property to One, MultiSimple, MultiExtended and None based on the requirements.
-Information about the selected item can be tracked using the `SfListView.SelectedItem`, `SfListView.SelectedIndex` and `SfListView.SelectedItems` properties.
+SfListView selects an item by setting the` SfListView.SelectionMode` property to single, multiple, extended, and none based on the requirements.
+Selected item information can be tracked by using the `SfListView.SelectedItem`, `SfListView.SelectedIndex`, and `SfListView.SelectedItems` properties.  `SfListView.SelectedIndex` and `SfListView.SelectedItems` properties.

 The selection operations can be handled with the help of `SelectionChanging` and `SelectionChanged` events of the SfListView.